hakonaj/hakonaj.github.io/_posts/2017-07-23-syncthing.markdown

 the client on the phone would recognise and easily added the device to the phone.
 When I added the Macbook/org folder to the phone I had to wait a bit before the Macbook asked if I would approve the connection to the phone.
 All good.
-I was able to access my org-mode file on my phone using [Orgzly]
+I was able to access my org-mode file on my phone using [Orgzly].

 I assume that the Syncthing client will drain the phone battery and only start the client when I want to update my notes.
 This is not ideal, but gives me more